docsifyjs/docsify/docs/README.md

 ## What it is

 Docsify turns your Markdown files into a documentation website instantly.
-Unlike most other documentation site generator tools, it doesn't need to create html files.
+Unlike most other documentation site generator tools, it doesn't need to build html files.
 Instead, it dynamically loads and parses your Markdown files and displays them as a website.
 To get started, just create an `index.html` file and [deploy it on GitHub Pages](deploy.md) (for more details see our [Quick start](quickstart.md) guide).

 ## Features

-- No build process required
+- No statically built html files
 - Simple and lightweight
 - Smart full-text search plugin
 - Multiple themes